Table of Contents

 For example, geriatric screening isn’t necessary until your cat is at least seven years of age.
 Core vaccinations such as Panleukopenia, Herpesvirus, Calicivirus, and Rabies are all required during kittenhood, along with spaying or neutering.

 Additional testing (Feline Leukemia, FIV) may also be necessary if the kitten is a stray.
 Specific vaccinations must be boostered every one to three years, depending on how long that particular vaccine is designed to last.

-How Much is a Vet Visit For a Puppy?
+How Much is a Vet Visit For a Puppy or Dog?